On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections

-For the numerical experiments we focus on a certain set of $\mathbf{Q}_\Delta$ matrices including $\bm{Q}_\Delta^{\texttt{IE}}$ and $\bm{Q}_\Delta^{\texttt{EE}}$.
+In numerical experiments, we focus on a certain set of $\mathbf{Q}_\Delta$ matrices including the low-order quadrature rules $\bm{Q}_\Delta^{\texttt{IE}}$ and $\bm{Q}_\Delta^{\texttt{EE}}$.
 The matrix $\bm{Q}_\Delta^{\texttt{Picard}} = \bm{0}$ yields an explicit scheme and equals the Picard iteration known to be suited for non-stiff problems.
-The following ones either aim to accelerate the convergence in the scheme than representing common quadrature rules, and these ones are quite new.
-The development of such matrices began with the observation that the original SDC methods \prettyref{eq:impl_sdc} and \prettyref{eq:expl_sdc} converges slowly.
-The "LU-trick" \cite{Weiser2015} eliminates convergence issues and is the matrix of choice for stiff problems.
-"St. Martin's LU-trick" \cite{Weiser2015} was presented in $2015$ and it was the first alternative for SDC to the traditional SDC methods to significantly improve the convergence rate.
-The construction of $\bm{Q}_\Delta^{\texttt{LU}}$ is based on minimizing the spectral radius of the stiff limits of the iteration matrix.
+We have seen that the SDC method is equivalent to a preconditioned Richardson iteration.
+In the last ten years, some work focused on the construction of $\bm{Q}_\Delta$ matrices that minimize the spectral radius of the iteration matrix \prettyref{eq:iteration_matrix}.
+The research work started with the observation that the original SDC methods \prettyref{eq:impl_sdc} and \prettyref{eq:expl_sdc} converge slowly.
+"St. Martin's LU-trick" significantly improves the convergence rate of the SDC method, especially in the stiff and non-stiff limits \cite{Weiser2015}.
+The resulting preconditioner leads to zero spectral radius, and thus eliminates the observed convergence issues.
+The construction of $\bm{Q}_\Delta^{\texttt{LU}}$ is based on minimizing the spectral radius of the iteration matrix in the limits.
 The matrix is defined by $\bm{Q}_\Delta^{\texttt{LU}}=\bm{U}^T$ where $\bm{U}$ is computed from the LU decomposition $\bm{Q}^T=\bm{LU}$.

-In $2025$, {\v{C}}aklovi{\'c} et al. \cite{Caklovic2025} present an analytical and generic approach to compute coefficients for the diagonal matrices $\bm{Q}_\Delta^{\texttt{MIN-SR-S}}$ and $\bm{Q}_\Delta^{\texttt{MIN-SR-NS}}$ enabling parallelization across the method for SDC.
+Recently, an analytical approach to compute coefficients for diagonal matrices $\bm{Q}_\Delta^{\texttt{MIN-SR-S}}$ and $\bm{Q}_\Delta^{\texttt{MIN-SR-NS}}$ that allows SDC to be parallelized across the method is presented \cite{Caklovic2025}.
 The approach aims to minimize the spectral radius by computing the coefficients to get a nilpotent iteration matrix.
+The \texttt{MIN-SR-FLEX} strategy that was introduced in \cite{Caklovic2025} results in a non-stationary SDC method, i.e., the corresponding matrix $\bm{Q}_\Delta$ changes after each iteration, is not considered here.